xavi-/node-copy-paste/README.markdown

 ## The API

-When `require("node-copy-paste")` is executed, two global functions are added:
+When `require("copy-paste")` is executed, two global functions are added:

 - `copy(text)`: asynchronously replaces the current contents of the clip board with `text`.
 Takes either a string, array, object, or readable stream.
 - `paste()`: synchronously returns the current contents of the system clip board.